dmitryweiner/mini-chat-server/README.md

   `npm run lint`

 ## Header
-All requests except GET should be sent with heade:
+All requests except GET should be sent with header:

 `Content-Type: application/json`

 ## API reference